albertzhang24/fanyi_pptx/README.md

 ****************************************************************************************************
 ### How it Works: ###

+* Text Extraction
-* Using python-pptx freeware, the python script searches each slide of a powerpoint for all of its paragraph text runs.
+    * Using the python-pptx library, the python script searches each slide of a powerpoint for all of its paragraph text runs.
+* Translation process
-* Then, the scipt's _translate function translates the powerpoint's text content by sending a GET request to Baidu's free Univeral Translation API for each text run.
+    * The scipt's _translate function translates the powerpoint's text content by sending a GET request to Baidu's free Univeral Translation API for each text run.
+* Putting it on a Server
     * With [serverless](https://github.com/albertzhang24/documentation/blob/master/serverless_README.md) as the framework and AWS as the cloud provider, we were able to put this service on a server.

 ****************************************************************************************************
 ### Setup for Access ID and Secret Key: ###